xin2zhang/VIP/README.rst

 Requirements
 ------------
-Cython, dask
+Cython, Dask, H5py

 Install
 ------------

-In the ``VFWI`` folder, run
+In the ``VIP`` folder, run

 .. code-block:: sh

     sh setup.sh

-This builds up the VFWI package, but does not install the package into your Python environment.
+This builds up the VIP package, but does not install the package into your Python environment.
 As a result, to use the package you need to tell python where the package is.
 For example, when running scripts, do

 .. code-block:: python

-    PYTHONPATH=/your/vfwi/path python vfwi_example.py
+    PYTHONPATH=/your/VIP/path python vip_example.py

 See examples in ``tests`` folder.
 Instead you may want to install the package,